echopen/PRJ-medtec_androidapp/README.md

 EchOpen will rely on `BoofCV` library as main image processing tool.
 It is pure `JAVA` libraries, contrary to the well-known `OpenCV`, which is `c/c++` library.

-As specified in the `BoofCV` doc, one have to turn the images - say for instance bitmap image - in `ImageUInt8` class in order to use simply `BoofCV`
+As specified in the `BoofCV` doc, one have to turn the images - say for instance bitmap image - in `ImageUInt8` or `ImageFloat32` class in order to use simply `BoofCV`

 ```
 File image = new File($ultrasound_file);